negotiating new car price

 3. Sell Your Old Car Yourself

-If you’re going to sell your old car in the process of getting your new one, then you need to get onto a site where you can evaluate the value of your current car.
+If you sell your old car while getting your new one, you need to go to a site where you can evaluate the value of your current vehicle.

 However, some websites like Mentalfloss have done research that indicates selling outright might be a better option.
 Dealerships might attempt to tack on extra costs during your negotiation through backend costs.

-If you are adamant about trading in your car at the dealership, then wait until the end of your price negotiating to mention that you intend to sell your old car.
+If you are adamant about trading in your car at the dealership, wait until the end of your price negotiation to mention that you intend to sell your old car.

 At the end of your haggling, you’ll have most of the price estimates locked in, and it will be a little more difficult for the dealer to attempt to slide in anything substantial that will ruin the deals you’ve already made.